 Why I’m Moving Forward

 Living with MS means living with uncertainty.
 Multiple sclerosis is an unpredictable, often disabling disease of the central nervous system.
-Most people with MS are diagnosed between the ages of 20 and 50, with more than twice as many women as men contracting the disease.
 There is no cure, and MS affects more than 400,000 people in the U.S., and 2.5 million worldwide.

 When it comes to MS, only two things are certain.